 There’s plenty to do this summer in the historic region of Blackstone Valley.
-Check out the Blackstone Valley Riverboat Explorer, which offers leisurely and informative 50-minute cruises down the Blackstone River through Central Falls, Cumberland and Lincoln offering beautiful views, history of the Blackstone Valley and glimpses of local wildlife.
+Check out the Blackstone Valley Riverboat Explorer, which offers leisurely and informative 50-minute cruises down the Blackstone River through Central Falls, Cumberland and Lincoln, offering beautiful views, history of the Blackstone Valley and glimpses of local wildlife.
 On Monday, both Lincoln and Glocester will be commemorating Memorial Day with parades in their communities.

 Although summer is officially kicking off, the beautiful beaches of Block Island are open all year long.
-But there's even more going on just off the mainland this weekend.
+But there's even more going on just off the mainland.
 The Block Island Maritime Institute is hosting Chowda’ Fest, a competition and celebration of chowder in all it’s glorious and varied forms.
 Amateurs and pros alike throw their clams in the ring with creamy, red and clear concoctions that they hope will take the prize – but the real winners are the attendees who get to taste each delicious entry.

 Located in historical Bristol County, Blithewold Mansion, Gardens & Arboretum hosts a fantastic weekly guided tour of the grounds called Saturday Strolls.
 Learn about the original owners of this magnificent seaside estate as you explore the gardens, learn about the various trees, flora and fauna that contribute to the home’s beauty and horticultural prominence, all with breathtaking Narragansett Bay as a backdrop.

 There is a lot going on in South County this weekend, with Memorial Day parades in Charlestown, South Kingstown, North Kingstown and East Greenwich, as well as Westerly, which hosts one of the oldest Memorial Day parade celebrations in the country.
 Westerly is also the site of the 22nd Annual VirtuArt Festival.
 Held in Wilcox Park, the event is free and features more than 150 artists working in various mediums.
 There’s a free creation station for the kids, food, entertainment and original artwork for sale.
 While you’re in Westerly, stop by the Weekapaug Inn for their 2nd Annual Kite Fly-Inn.
 There will be a parade of colorful kites, a kite decorating workshop as well as a cookout, music and lawn games.

 Warwick & West Bay